children's ministry

 Under normal circumstances, St. Paul's offers a variety of short-term summer opportunities for faith-filled fun and fellowship!

-When camp is running, campers audition, memorize roles, learn choreography, fix up props, enjoy snacks and fun activities, and perform for an audience in our Sanctuary.
+Musical Theatre Camp: Please CLICK HERE to visit the Musical Theatre Camp webpage with the application and more information.
+Campers audition, memorize roles, learn choreography, fix up props, enjoy snacks and fun activities, and perform for an audience in our Sanctuary.
 Camp usually takes place the second or third week of July.
 Campers must be available for all dates - sorry, we cannot accept cast members who are unable to commit to the Sunday presentations.
 For more information about Musical Theatre Camp, campers (and parents) should contact camp director Robin Mayhew directly.
 Camp registration is limited to the first 24 campers and spots fill up fast!

 Staying Connected!